UniExeterRSE/csv-db/README.md

 # csv-db

-A Python package for working with a simple csv file database.
+A Python package for working with a simple databse backed by a csv file.

+The aim of this package is to provide a simple way of working with tabular data in a csv file.
+The focus is on simplicity rather than performance.
+The package provides a class for interfacing with such a csv file, equipped with methods for creating, retrieving and updating records in the file.
+It has no dependencies other than the Python standard library.

 -----

-**Table of Contents**
+## Table of Contents

 - [Installation](#installation)
   - [Updating](#updating)